Dr. Ding Guoping

 Indications Range

-Somewhat limited: Suitable for most cases but may switch to traditional for difficult situations to ensure safety.
+Somewhat limited: Suitable for most routine cases; however, traditional techniques may be employed for complex situations to ensure safety.

-Wide range: Can handle almost all benign gallbladder diseases, including complex cases.
+Wide range: Able to handle nearly all benign gallbladder conditions, including complex cases with acute inflammation.

-Strictly limited: Usually only for simple cases without acute inflammation.
+Strictly limited: Generally only applicable for simple cases without acute inflammation or adhesions.

 Clinical Cases